Random optimization problems at fixed temperatures: Proofs of main results

 Although the analysis here is similar to the one presented in the proof of Lemma~\ref{lem:Zhat}, there is one important difference.
 Namely that $V_e$ and $\xi_{\gC\setminus\{e\}}$ are uncorrelated only for a fixed edge $e$.
-Therefore an additional care is required for the cross terms.
+Therefore, additional care is required for the cross terms.

 The first part, \eqref{eq:Zhatv2 Err1_1}, is of order $O(1/m)$ by an analogous computation to those in \eqref{eq:dif gen subseteq}.
 To bound the second part, the cross terms, we notice that the only time the expectation inside of \eqref{eq:Zhatv2 Err1_2} is nonzero is when $\gC=\gC'$ and $e\neq e'$.
-Even though for each $\gC$ there would be $\abs{\gC}\cdot (\abs{\gC}-1)$ such terms, the same computations applies again yielding an upper bound of order $O(m^{-1})$.
+Even though for each $\gC$ there would be $\abs{\gC}\cdot (\abs{\gC}-1)$ such terms, the exact computations apply again, yielding an upper bound of order $O(m^{-1})$.

-The case when $\gC\notin \wt{\cM}$ is treated in a similar fashion, with the only difference that now there are less choices for picking such a cluster.
-So, adopting similar analysis to that in \eqref{eq:dif gen not subseteq} we retrieve an upper bound of order $O(m^{-1})$.
+The case when $\gC\notin \wt{\cM}$ is treated similarly, with the only difference that now there are fewer choices for picking such a cluster.
+So, adopting a similar analysis to that in \eqref{eq:dif gen not subseteq}, we retrieve an upper bound of order $O(m^{-1})$.
 Thus, $\norm{\eqref{eq:Zhatv2 Err1}}_2=o(1).$

 Now, we focus on the term~\eqref{eq:Zhatv2 Err2}.
 The first difficulty is that $\E V_e\xi_e$ need not be mean zero; hence, we add and subtract its mean.

 where $\mu_\gb:=\E V_e\,\xi_e$.
 This results in~\eqref{eq:Zhatv2 Err2} being separated into two parts